AManlangit/Fintech/Coinbase.md

 ## Overview and Origin <sup>1, 2</sup>

 Coinbase, founded in 2021 by Brian Armstrong and Fred Ehrsam.
-Coinbase started as "a radical idea that anyone, anywhere, should be able to easily and securely send and receive Bitcoin."
+Coinbase started as "
+> a radical idea that anyone, anywhere, should be able to easily and securely send and receive Bitcoin."
 From there the founders wanted "to build a cryptoeconomy that was more fair, accessible, efficient, and transparent financial system enabled by crypto."
 As of September 05, 2023 Coinbase has had 19 rounds of funding totaling $678.7M.

 ## Business Activities ^3^